Functional central limit theorems for rough volatility: Applications

-\end{definition} Preservation of weak convergence under the Snell envelope map is due to Mulinacci and Pratelli~\cite{Mulinacci-Pratelli}, who proved that convergence takes place in the Skorokhod topology only if the Snell envelope is continuous.
-In our setting, the scheme for American options is fully justified by the following theorem: \begin{theorem} For~$V$ in~\eqref{eq:System}, if $\EE\left\{\exp\left(\int_0^tV_s \D s\right)\right\}$ is finite, then $(\Jj(X_n))_{n\geq 1}$ converges weakly to~$\Jj(X)$ in the Skorokhod topology. \end{theorem} \begin{proof} Since the sequence $(X_n)_{n\geq 1}$ converges weakly to~$X$ in $(\Dd(\TT),\|\cdot\|_{\Dd})$, for X in~\eqref{eq:System}, the theorem follows using the Continuous Mapping Theorem if we can show that~$\Jj$ is continuous.
-El Karoui proved~\cite{ElKaroui} proved that the Snell envelope of an optional process, uniformly integrable for all stopping times $\tau\in\TTw$, is continuous.
+\end{definition} Preservation of weak convergence under the Snell envelope map is due to Mulinacci and Pratelli~\cite{MP98}, who proved that convergence takes place in the Skorokhod topology only if the Snell envelope is continuous.
+In our setting, the scheme for American options is fully justified by the following theorem: \begin{theorem} For~$V$ in~\eqref{eq:System}, if $\E^X$ is a true martingale then $\left(\Jj(\E^{X_n})\right)_{n\geq 1}$ converges weakly to~$\Jj\left(\E^X\right)$ in the Skorokhod topology $(\Dd(\TT),d_{\Dd})$. \end{theorem} \begin{proof} Since the sequence $(X_n)_{n\geq 1}$ converges weakly to~$X$ in $(\Dd(\TT),d_{\Dd})$, for $X$ in~\eqref{eq:System}, the theorem follows from the Continuous Mapping Theorem if we can show that~$\Jj$ is continuous.
+El Karoui proved in~\cite[Chapter 2.14]{ElKaroui81} that the Snell envelope of an optional process, uniformly integrable for all stopping times $\tau\in\TTw$, is continuous.
 To prove the proposition, we therefore only need to check uniform integrability of the stock price~$\E^{X}$.
-Using the de la Vall\'ee-Poussin theorem, for any $t\in\TT$,
+As~$\TT$ is a finite time horizon, Doob's optimal stopping theorem for martingales gives $\E^{X_{t}}=\EE[\E^{X_1}|\mathcal{F}_{t}]$ for all $t\in\TT$, thus~$\E^X$ on~$\TT$ is uniformly integrable and the result follows. \end{proof} Mulinacci and Pratelli~\cite{MP98} also gave explicit conditions for weak convergence to be preserved in the Markovian case.
+It is trivial to see that the pricing of American options in the rough tree scheme coincides with the classical backward induction procedure.
+We consider continuously compounded interest rate~$r$ and dividend yield~$d$.